 Key Roles of 17-OHP in Hormone Pathways

-Cortisol is an essential hormone for stress regulation, metabolism and immune function.
-For cortisol to be produced correctly, 17-OHP must be converted by specific enzymes.
-When this conversion is impaired, cortisol levels may fall while 17-OHP levels rise.
-This is one reason why 17-OHP is commonly measured in newborns.
+Cortisol helps regulate stress response, blood sugar, blood pressure, and immune activity.
+For cortisol to be produced normally, 17-OHP must be efficiently converted further down the pathway.
+When this conversion is impaired, cortisol output may fall and 17-OHP may rise.

 Normal Range of 17-OHP

-Newborns often have naturally high levels of 17-OHP because the adrenal glands are still adapting after birth.
-Levels usually fall during the first few days of life.
-This hormone is part of routine newborn screening in many countries because abnormal values can indicate congenital adrenal hyperplasia.
+Newborns naturally have higher 17-OHP levels shortly after birth because their adrenal glands are still adapting.
+Levels usually decrease within the first few days.
+This hormone is part of routine newborn screening to identify adrenal enzyme disorders early.

 Why Doctors Order a 17-OHP Test